SSWConsulting/SSW.People.Profiles/Jernej-Kavka/Jernej-Kavka.md

 You can follow him on [ **Twitter,**](https://twitter.com/jernej_kavka)[**his personal blog**](https://jkdev.me/) or check out when is his next talk on [ **Sessionize**](https://sessionize.com/jernej-kavka/).

-   ** Figure: JK's talk on using Machine Learning simplified for developers**

 Jernej's client projects include: